krampstudio/grunt-jsdoc/README.md

 ## To your attention

 The grunt team ask me to change the plugin name into NPM.
-The `grunt-contrib` namespace is now reserved to the tasks developped by the Grunt Team.
+The `grunt-contrib` namespace is now reserved to the tasks developed by the Grunt Team.
 I'll in a first time, deprecate the module in NPM and then update the name to `grunt-jsdoc`.
 You'll have to upgrade your `package.json` once the plugin will be removed from NPM.

 ## Install